 So how can we use our minds to choose better?
 We can train ourselves to react in a more effective, constructive manner.
 We can start by toning down our language.
 Remember, your body hears every word you say.
 If you use stressful language, you are programming your mind and body to become stressed.

 I used to say, “That is really irritating!”
 Now I say, “That is really interesting!”
 Both may be true.
-I find the latter strangely calming, useful in putting me in an effective problem-solving state.
+I find the latter strangely calming, therefore useful in putting me in an effective problem-solving state.
 (See blog post on reframing.)

 Michael Jordan was asked if he ever became stressed out about a crucial do-or-die playoff game, if he ever experienced performance anxiety at vitally significant moments.
-Jordan looked at the interviewer for a moment as if she were crazy, and then delivered a classic reply: “You don’t understand.
+Michael looked at the interviewer for a moment as if she were crazy, and then delivered a classic reply: “You don’t understand.
 I play the game for moments like that.”